JamesRepo/Traffic-Model/README.md

 # Traffic-Model

-Program to model an self driving cars using an intersection.
+Program to model self driving cars using an intersection.

 Uses threading and concurrency.